-- 1. (1) A person commits an offence if each of the following conditions is satisfied. - (2) The first condition is that he - - (a) knows or suspects, or - (b) has reasonable grounds for knowing or suspecting, came to him in the course of the business of a financial services business.
+- 1. (1) A person commits an offence if each of the following conditions is satisfied. - (2) The first condition is that he - that another person is engaged in money laundering.

+(a) knows or suspects, or

+(b) has reasonable grounds for knowing or suspecting,